 Where do we go from here?

 After educators have examined their personal biases and started working to actively challenge them, the next step is to begin examining and revising teaching practices.
-In our next blog on culturally responsive teaching, we will introduce a set of strategies to begin work around your teaching practices and cultivating a climate of respect.
+For some strategies to implement respectful cultures in the classroom, read Establishing Respectful Relationships with Students Requires Intentional Interactions Over Time.

 To explore CRT more, review these additional resources: